Connect with others who understand.

 • Selexipag (Uptravi) — Taken orally (by mouth) as a tablet

-• Treprostinil (Tyvaso) — Can be taken orally, inhaled, or given through an IV
+• Treprostinil (Tyvaso) — Can be taken orally, inhaled, or received intravenously

-Your pulmonology and cardiology care teams will work together to determine which of these medications might be the most effective for your specific situation.
-Because activin is a new pathway and sotatercept is a novel drug, your health care provider might be less familiar with this PAH treatment option.
+Your healthcare team can determine which of these medications might be the most effective for you.
+Because activin is a new pathway and sotatercept is a novel drug, your doctor might be less familiar with this PAH treatment option.
 If they don’t mention it, be sure to ask.
 If sotatercept isn’t right for you, more PAH treatments may be on the horizon.

 “In addition to sotatercept (Winrevair), there are several other medications in various stages of clinical trials,” one myPHteam member said.
 “While a PAH diagnosis is never a great thing, there is so much more information available now than ever before.
 We are truly pioneers changing the long-term survival rate statistics.”